 FS2, Golf, NBA TV, DIY, NHL Channel, FXM, fyi, Discovery Family, Nat Geo Wild, Oxygen, Sundance TV, Tennis Channel, MTV Classic, BBC World News, and more.

 The “Gotta Have It” tier includes everything from the “Go Big” tier and costs $70 per month.
 It adds all the Stars and Encore channels along with Boomerang, Chiller, Cloo, El Rey, Univision Desportes and more.

 HBO and Cinemax

 Both HBO and Cinemax can be added to any tier for just $5 each.

 Direct TV does have the local market NBA, MLB, and NHL teams through various regional sports networks.
 However, the availability is broken down by zip code.
 This PDF outlines what regional sports network and team is available through DIRECTV NOW by zip code.

 DIRECTV NOW Deals

 Currently, DIRECTV NOW is offering a few promotions.
-New Subscribers can get either a free Apple TV ($150 MSRP) with three months of service, or a free Amazon Fire TV Stick ($40 MSRP) with one month of service.
+New Subscribers can get a free Amazon Fire TV Stick ($40 MSRP) with one month of service.
 You can sign up for a free trial and take advantage of those deals on their website.